JustMarvell/RougueChest/README.md

 - Card sub-stats (secondary rolls): **TBD**.
 - Actual Set bonus effects (what each Set does): **TBD**.

 > Not started — no code yet.
+Crit is also not yet wired into `DamageEffect`.

 ---